 None of this beauty he’d been ensconced in since his wailing ordinary birth was noticed as he sat and contemplated what he’d made of his life so far.

-And many others who would consider God a matter of Them instead of Him.
+And many others, some who would consider God a matter of Them instead of Him.
 Each would offer ideas that later worked to mold his conception of God and Faith, and one group would offer sanctuary to him during the time of most pressing and legendary threat to his life.

 For now, he sat.